Secure server - SFTP with SSH lock down procedures¶

 systemctl restart sshd

 Attempting to login as one of your administrative users to the server using their keys should work just like before.
-If not, restore your backup, make sure that you've followed all of the steps, and try again.
+If not, restore your backup, ensure you have followed all of the steps, and try again.

 firstname.lastname@example.org: Permission denied (publickey,gssapi-keyex,gssapi-with-mic).

-Since we are making a change to this file, just like every other step here, we want to make a backup copy of the file before continuing:
+sshd_config file, you want to make a backup copy of the file before continuing:

 cp -f /etc/ssh/sshd_config /etc/ssh/sshd_config.bak

-Then save and quit out of the file and restart
+Save, quit out of the file, and restart

 systemctl restart sshd

 A login as the root user remotely over